iRNA-COSI/APAeval/utils/apaeval/main.md

 :   Returns Jaccard index of prediction.

-`load_genome(genome_path)`
+`load_genome(genome_path, feature='gene')`
 :   Load genome annotation in gtf format.

+    And subset to only return feature.
-    Requires feature 'gene', which is available in gencode.
+    E.g. feature 'gene', which is available in gencode.

+    Note:
+        The returned dataframe contains all attributes as read in by pyranges.

     Args:
         genome_path: file path for gtf.
+        feature (str): feature to subset.
+Default: gene.

     Returns:
-        pandas.df with genes.
+        pandas.df with [feature] rows from genome.

 `merge_pd_by_gt(matched_sites)`